mieweb/datavis-ace/doc/md/source/index.md

 : Name of the field.

 `type`
 : The type (e.g. number, string, date).
 This affects how filtering and sorting works, e.g. dates can be sorted chronologically instead of alphabetically.
+See [Builtin Types](../types.md#builtin-types) for more information about what types are available out of the box.

 `format`
 : The format (e.g. "MM-DD-YYYY") — used for dates, times, and datetimes.
 This is needed to prevent misinterpretation of ambiguous dates like "01/02/03."